-- Outer segmentation is the opposite of inner segmentation.
-Under outer segmentation, Splunk software only indexes major segments.
+Outer segmentation is the opposite of inner segmentation.
+Under outer segmentation, the Splunk platform only indexes major segments.
 For example, the IP address

 192.0.2.223, which means that you cannot search on individual pieces of the phrase.
 You can still use wildcards, however, to search for pieces of a phrase.
 For example, you can search for